Bike Storage Ideas

 And if your ceiling is too high for the floor to ceiling column, Feedback Sports have a version with a stand [Amazon] at the bottom.
 It won't quite be as stable but it should do the job OK.

 A final word on security

 Hopefully this article has given you some useful bike storage ideas!
-But whichever solution you ultimately go for, you should think carefully about how to secure your bicycle in that space.
+But before you commit to a particular solution you should think carefully about two things: